siderolabs/talos/website/content/v1.10/reference/cli.md

 ### Synopsis

 Download the admin kubeconfig from the node.
-If merge flag is defined, config will be merged with ~/.kube/config or [local-path] if specified.
+If merge flag is true, config will be merged with ~/.kube/config or [local-path] if specified.
-Otherwise kubeconfig will be written to PWD or [local-path] if specified.
+Otherwise, kubeconfig will be written to PWD or [local-path] if specified.

+If merge flag is false and [local-path] is "-", config will be written to stdout.

 ```
 talosctl kubeconfig [local-path] [flags]